AcademySoftwareFoundation/tac/process/lifecycle.md

 * Demonstrate a substantial ongoing flow of commits and merged contributions, authored by a healthy number of diverse contributors*.
 * Demonstrable roadmap progress.
-* A healthy number of public adopters, identified within the project ( using an ADOPTERS.md page or having showcased on the project’s website )
+* A healthy number of public adopters that are identified within the project ( using an ADOPTERS file or showcased on the project’s website ).
 * Have achieved and maintained a Core Infrastructure Initiative [Best Practices Gold Level Badge](https://bestpractices.coreinfrastructure.org/)
-* Have a technical lead appointed for representation of the project to the TAC.
+* Have a technical lead appointed for voting representation of the project to the TAC.
 * Be deemed by the TAC to add value to the mission of ASWF.
-* Obtain both a ⅔ supermajority vote of the TAC and an affirmative majority vote of the Governing Board
+* Obtain both a 2/3 supermajority vote of the TAC and an affirmative majority vote of the Governing Board

 *Since these metrics can vary significantly depending on the type, scope and size of a project, the TAC has final judgment over the level of activity that is adequate to meet these criteria.
 In general it will be necessary to (at least) demonstrate that the project is not overly reliant on any one individual or company, and can remain healthy in the event of a departure.

-Incubation Projects may propose to be reviewed to graduate to the Active Stage at any time by creating a GitHub Issue to add to a future TAC meeting agenda ( minimum two weeks notice required ) or may graduate to the Active Stage during its annual review.
-Projects should prepare a presentation outlining how it has completed the Active Stage requirements.
+Incubation Projects may propose to be reviewed to graduate to the Adopted Stage at any time by creating a GitHub Issue to add to a future TAC meeting agenda ( minimum two weeks notice required ) or may graduate to the Adopted Stage during its annual review.
+Projects should prepare a presentation outlining how it has completed the Adopted Stage requirements.

 ### Benefits